korayozyurt/UAV/README.md

 # Red-Owl-UAV

-Senior project with ibrahim (video processing by openCV).

 A quadcopter based on Raspberry PI and telemetry system based on java JSP.
 > You can follow the circuit diagram